golioth/reference-design-template/README.rst

 This reference design may be built for the `Nordic nRF9160 DK`_.

-Use the following commands to build and program.
-(Use the same console commands from above to provision this board after programming the firmware.)
+Prior to building, update ``CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION`` in the ``prj.conf`` file to reflect the firmware version number you want to assign to this build.
+Then run the following commands to build and program the firmware onto the device.

 .. code-block:: text

-   $ (.venv) west build -p -b nrf9160dk_nrf9160_ns app -- -DCONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION=\"<your.semantic.version>\"
+   $ (.venv) west build -p -b nrf9160dk_nrf9160_ns app
    $ (.venv) west flash

 External Libraries